-Owning real estate rental property can be a profitable business but it also comes with a lot of work.
-In addition to maintaining the property, managing repairs, advertising, and more, rental property owners must prepare all year for the tax return filing.
+Owning real estate rental property can be a profitable business, but it also comes with a lot of work.
+In addition to maintaining the property, managing repairs, advertising and more, rental property owners must prepare all year for the tax return filing.
 Having a tax plan in place throughout the year will help to make the end of the year filing less stressful and more accurate.
+In this article we'll review some expert tax planning tips for landlords and property owners.

 What Do I Need To Keep Track Of?